INTERNSHIP FAIR 2019

 Who can attend the Internship Fair?

-The 2018 Internship Fair is open to all students who are in good academic and financial aid standing and who have registered to attend.
+The 2019 Internship Fair is open to all students who are in good academic and financial aid standing and who have registered to attend.
 Students must also submit a résumé for approval by Career Services in order to attend.
+It is recommended that students pursue an internship once they have completed a full academic year.
+First year students are welcome to browse the event in order to know what to expect when you participate next year!

 What do I need to bring with me?

-In order to attend the Internship Fair you must bring at least 25 copies of a Career Services approved résumé.
+In order to attend the Internship Fair, you must bring at least 25 copies of your Career Services approved résumé.
 Bonus items include: portfolios, reels and/or other project samples.
 You are free to bring laptops and/or tablets to show your work.
+Please make sure to bring external headphones (not earbuds) so that employers may listen to any work samples.
+Make sure to bring antibacterial wipes to wipe the headphones after each use!

 Can I attend the fair without a résumé?

-No. You must have your résumé approved by Career Services in order to be approved for attendance.
+No. You must have your résumé approved by Career Services in order to attend the Internship Fair.

 How do I get my résumé approved by Career Services?

-Submit your résumé to and Career Services will provide you with feedback.
+Submit your résumé to email@example.com and Career Services will provide you with feedback.

 What if I don't have a résumé?

-E-mail firstname.lastname@example.org to set up a time so that they can assist in helping you develop one.
+Email firstname.lastname@example.org to set up a time so that Career Services can assist in helping you develop one.

 Where do I register?